A saucy bowl of aphrodisiac noodles

 This Shiitake Noodle Salad recipe comes to us from Becky Selengut, from her latest cookbook, Shroom: Mind-Bendingly Good Recipes for Cultivated and Wild Mushrooms.

 Here she shares her passion for mushroom, the aphrodisiac ingredient with one of the best folkloric histories.
 Inspired by Vietnamese noodle salad, the recipe combines the earthy flavor of shiitake mushrooms with the bite of chiles and a garnish of aphrodisiac herbs.

 Worth the effort

-A Shiitake Noodle Salad with this depth of flavor does take several steps to make, like creating your own Porcini powder.
+A dish with this depth of flavor does take several steps to make, like creating your own Porcini powder.
 But the complexity of the final recipe is worth it.
 Our advice?
 Make a double batch of Porcini powder because once you make this recipe, you’ll want to do it again!